 In Minnesota, where five cases of E. coli O157 infection have been reported, meals linked to illnesses were purchased from December 6, 2015 to January 16, 2016.
 In Kansas, one case has been reported.

 Symptoms of an E. coli infection usually develop between two and five days after exposure, but can appear within 24 hours or as long as 10 days to develop.
-They include stomach cramps and diarrhea, that is sometimes bloody.
+They include severe abdominal and stomach cramps and diarrhea, that is sometimes bloody or watery.
 Sometimes these symptoms, which last about a week, are accompanied by a low-grade fever.

-About 15 percent of children with E. coli infections will develop HUS, which causes blood cells to become misshapen and to die prematurely, clogging the kidneys.
+About 10 percent of children with E. coli infections will develop HUS, which causes blood cells to become misshapen and to die prematurely, clogging the kidneys.
 Kidney failure, heart attack, seizure and stroke are all possible complications of HUS.
 Children under 10 are at most at risk for HUS because their immune systems have not fully developed.
 For about 12 percent of children, HUS is fatal.
+Some of these children will need kidney dialysis and even kidney transplants in the future.

 In 2009, an E.coli outbreak linked to Nestle Tollhouse Cookie dough sickened 72 people in 30 states.
 Contaminated flour was suspected as the source of the problem in the dough.
 Thirty-four people were hospitalized, 10 developed hemolytic uremic syndrome (HUS).